tyiannak/deep_audio_features/README.md

 trained model in `pkl/energy.pt`

 ### 3.2 Testing a CNN
+#### 3.2.1 Inference
+To perform inference for one file only, run:
 ```
 python3 deep_audio_features/bin/basic_test.py -m /path/to/model/ -i /path/to/file (-s)
 ```
-`-i` : select the folders  where the testing data will be loaded from.
+`-i` : select the file where the testing data will be loaded from.

 `-m` : select a model to apply testing.